|Nutrition Facts (per serving)|

 - Tuna is packed in water or oil.
-Oil packed tuna tends to be more flavorful.
+Oil-packed tuna tends to be more flavorful.

-What are Capers?
+What Are Capers?

 Capers are the flower bud on a bush native to the Mediterranean.
 The buds are sun-dried then pickled in vinegar brine.
 Capers are usually quite small, but stemmed caperberries are as large as an olive.
 It is often recommended that capers are rinsed before eating because they are so salty.

-- 1/4 cup mayonnaise
+1/4 cup mayonnaise

-- 3 tablespoons celery (finely chopped)
+3 tablespoons finely chopped celery

-- 4 slices of bread
+4 slices bread

-- In a medium bowl, mix tuna with mayonnaise, 3 tablespoons extra-virgin olive oil, caper juice, red onion, celery and parsley or dill.
+In a medium bowl, mix tuna with mayonnaise, 3 tablespoons extra-virgin olive oil, caper juice, red onion, celery, and parsley or dill.
 Add salt and pepper to taste.
 Set aside.

-- Lay out 4 slices of bread.
+Lay out 4 slices of bread.
 Drizzle with olive oil or spread with mayonnaise.

-- Place under the broiler, keeping an eye on the bread and rotating as necessary, until the cheese is completely melted and browned slightly on top.
+Place under the broiler, keeping an eye on the bread and rotating as necessary, until the cheese is completely melted and browned slightly on top.

-- Pull out of the oven and top with crispy capers before serving.
+Pull out of the oven and top with crispy capers before serving.